The Cranberry Collins is a fall cocktail based on the Classic Tom Collins. The perfect Thanksgiving Cocktail.

-Seriously, that was the essence of bar prank that circled around the urban bar scene in the late 1800s.
+Seriously, that was the essence of a bar prank that circled around the urban New York City bar scene in the late 1800s.
 The idea was to mess with someone, who was probably already drunk, and get them into a fury about how they were personally insulted by Tom Collins.
-The victim of the prank would then storm into the bar and shout “Have you seen Tom Collins” in a rage while his buddies laughed laughed as he tried to find Tom Collins and kick his ass.
+The victim of the prank would then storm into the bar and shout “Have you seen Tom Collins” in a rage and his buddies would laugh as he tried to find Tom Collins to kick his ass.

-According to lore, one unnamed, enterprising bartender took advantage of this old time meme and created a drink called the Tom Collins so that when some drunken pugilist burst into his bar and yelled, “Where there fook is Tom Collins!?!” the barkeep could say, “Right here!”.
+According to lore, one unnamed, enterprising bartender took advantage of this old time meme and created a drink called the Tom Collins.
+So, when some drunken pugilist burst into his bar and yelled, “Where there fuck is Tom Collins!?!” the barkeep could say, “Right here!”.

 What’s A Bloody Tom Collins?

 This drink is a riff on that hilarious origin story.
 Imagine someone really opened a can of whoop ass on poor Tom Collins?
-Cranberry simple syrup is substituted for simple syrup to create a blood red cranberry cocktail that looks like it just went a round with “Raging” Jim O’Flannery (which is the name I imagine for a drunken New Yorker in 1874).
+Don’t you think he’d be pretty bloody?
+Cranberry simple syrup is used to sweeten the drink and creates a blood red cranberry cocktail that looks like it just went a round with “Raging” Jim O’Flannery (which is the name I imagine for a drunken New Yorker in 1874).

 How Do I Make A Bloody Tom Collins?

-It’s actually fairly simple, all really need is cranberry simple syrup.
+It’s actually fairly simple, all need is cranberry simple syrup.
 See what I did there?

-You also need London Dry Gin which is, as the name suggests, a drier spirit which balances well with the sweet, tart cranberry simple syrup.
+You also need London Dry Gin which, as the name suggests, is a drier spirit that balances well with the sweet, tart cranberry simple syrup.
 Brands to look for are: Beefeater, Tanqueray, and Bombay Sapphire.